satansdeer/satansdeer.github.com/src/pages/posts/static-type-checking-js/index.md

 Static type checking is a very powerful instrument.
 It allows preventing bugs by defining clear contracts for your units of code.
 It adds some noise when you read and you have to type (pun intended) a bit more.

 In this article, I used Flow as an example of static type checking tool.
-There are others, you can use TypeScript, Elm, ReasonML e.t.c.
+There are others, you can use TypeScript, Elm, ReasonML etc.

 My main point is that static type checking will help you to ensure that your modules conform the contract and that you use them properly.
 If you have poor architecture, or your modules are not covered by unit tests – static type checking won't help you.